 Set in the backdrop of a Dia de los Muertos festival, Cemetery Boys delivers a spooky story about ghosts, finding love, and a young trans boy's quest to be accepted.
 All the while a dark plot threatens to upset the balance of life and death itself.

 In Three Parts Dead, Max Gladstone has created one of the most unique fantasy worlds to date which expertly combines real world economics with magic.
-Necromancer-lawyer Tara Abernathy is tasked with bringing back a dead god before he defaults on his loans and causes a worldwide financial crisis.
+Necromancer-lawyer Tara Abernathy is tasked with resurrecting a dead god before he defaults on his loans and causes a worldwide financial crisis.
 Meanwhile, the followers of a goddess killed decades prior are stirring, poised to return to the city that betrayed them.

 Despite creating a galaxy full of unique planets, cultures, and alien species, Beck Chambers somehow manages to make it feel hopeful rather than overwhelming.
 Perfect for fans of Firefly or anyone who just wants to spend some time with a ragtag found family finding their home amongst the stars.